1825 Monetary Lane Suite #104 Carrollton, TX

-LinuxSecurity.com: An update for icoutils is now available for Red Hat Enterprise Linux 7.
-Red Hat Product Security has rated this update as having a security impact of Important.
-A Common Vulnerability Scoring System (CVSS) base score, [More...]
+LinuxSecurity.com: Updated python27 packages are now available as a part of Red Hat Software Collections 2.4 for Red Hat Enterprise Linux.
+Red Hat Product Security has rated this update as having a security impact [More...]

-LinuxSecurity.com: An update for kernel is now available for Red Hat Enterprise Linux 6.
-Red Hat Product Security has rated this update as having a security impact of Moderate.
-A Common Vulnerability Scoring System (CVSS) base score, which [More...]
+LinuxSecurity.com: Updated httpd24 packages are now available as a part of Red Hat Software Collections 2.4 for Red Hat Enterprise Linux.
+Red Hat Product Security has rated this update as having a security impact [More...]

 - Security updates for Thursday

 Security updates have been issued by Debian (freetype, jasper, python-django, slurm-llnl, and weechat), Fedora (dovecot and pcre2), Gentoo (adobe-flash), openSUSE (curl, gstreamer-plugins-base, libsndfile, and tiff), and Ubuntu (mysql-5.5, mysql-5.7).

 Sayre's lawstates: "In any dispute the intensity of feeling is inverselyproportional to the value of the issues at stake".
 In that context,it is perhaps easy to understand why the discussion around the versionnumber for the next major openSUSE Leap release has gone on for hundreds ofsometimes vitriolic messages.
 While this change is controversial, theopenSUSE board hopes that itwill lead to more rational versioning in the long term — but the world has away of interfering with such plans.